List of Tohoku Rakuten Golden Eagles managers

 The Tohoku Rakuten Golden Eagles are a professional baseball team based in Sendai, Miyagi, Japan.
 The Eagles are members of the Pacific League (PL) in Nippon Professional Baseball (NPB).
 In baseball, the head coach of a team is called the manager, or more formally, the field manager.
 The duties of the team manager include team strategy and leadership on and off the field.
-Since their inaugural season in 2005, the Eagles have employed nine managers.
+Since their inaugural season in 2005, the Eagles have employed ten managers.
 Under the franchise's first manager, Yasushi Tao, the team finished last in the PL and was the first PL team in 40 years to lose over 90 games in a single season.
 Despite being signed to a three-year contract, Tao was dismissed after the Eagles' inaugural season.
 He was replaced by Hall of Famer Katsuya Nomura for the next season.
 During his four-year managerial tenure, Nomura accumulated 256 wins and a .459 winning percentage.
 Despite leading the team to its first Climax Series appearance in 2009, Eagles' management decided not to renew Nomura's contract.
 Instead, he was retained as an honorary manager through the 2012 season.

 Marty Brown, Nomura's successor, signed a two-year managerial contract, however he was fired after only one last-place season with the Eagles.
 Instead, long-time manager Senichi Hoshino was hired and signed to a one-year, ¥150 million contract for the 2011 season.
 After a fifth-place PL finish and the positive development of the team's younger players, team owner Hiroshi Mikitani requested that Hoshino stay on as manager for the next few seasons.
 In the 2013 season, the Eagles' ninth, he went on to lead the team to its first PL pennant, first successful Climax Series run, and first Japan Series title.
 The following season, however, Hoshino missed two months with the team because of back problems and the Eagles finished in last place.
 At season's end, he stepped down as manager despite ownership wanting him to return for a fifth season.
 Hoshino and Nomura's four-year managerial tenures remain the team's longest.
 Hoshino was inducted into the Hall of Fame in 2017; his copper plaque depicts him wearing an Eagles cap.
+Following his death in 2018, Rakuten retired his uniform number 77; this number is the only manager uniform number to be retired by an NPB team.